 - Historic Photograph and Print collection

-Our aim is to preserve, promote and value the knowledge of the county but also to provide access to material.
+Our aim is to preserve, promote and value the knowledge of the county but also to provide access to material for all to enjoy.
 Our collection can be searched using Wiltshire Libraries’ online catalogue (choosing the branch ‘Wiltshire & Swindon History Centre’).

 Our award winning Wiltshire Community History website is also free to view.

-The Memory Box Reading group extracts are now being made available online, read by the group's organiser, County Local Studies Librarian Julie Davis, focussing on local history and illustrated with interesting images.
+Our Memory Box Reading group extracts are now being made available online, read by the group's organiser, County Local Studies Librarian Julie Davis, focussing on local history and illustrated with interesting images.

 With Wiltshire Local Studies you can find out what life was like in Wiltshire’s towns and villages and how our communities have changed over time; about the people who lived in them, the houses they lived in, events that happened and the shops and businesses which have operated over the years.